life-itself/artearthtech.com/content/people/_index.md

 ### Liam Kavanagh

-Is a cognitive scientist who studies the ways that our bodily activities and our thoughts interact.
+Is a cognitive scientist who studies how our body and feelings interact with our thoughts, both within the individual and within social groups.

 ### Kate Pincott